Mehdi-Hp/vue-container-query-2/README.md

 # Vue Container Query 2

+🧐 Because `vue-container-query` was taken, and API is a little like `vue-container-query` package.
+So, thank you the maintainer.

 Vue plugin for working with css container query as easy as possible.

-💥 **This is the beta version. it's safe for production, but keep an eye on documentations if you upgrade the package.
-There probably will be breaking changes after first major release**
+💥 **This is the beta version.
+It's safe for production, but keep an eye on documentations if you wanted to upgrade the package.
+There probably will be breaking changes in first major release**

+---

 ## Installation